 Standard Tools: Teams use Jira Product Discovery or Notion to organize user stories.
 This is also where an ERP helps map out the billing milestones for the client.

+With the rulebook written, the team steps into the system design in SDLC.
 This is where the software architecture is fully mapped out before a single line of code is written.

 Engineers and UI/UX designers create interactive wireframes, define database structures, and establish the overall system architecture.
 It sets the visual language and the backend logic.